sveltejs/eslint-plugin-svelte/docs/rules/require-store-callbacks-use-set-param.md

 ## :book: Rule Details

-This rule disallows if readable / writable store's setter function doesn't use `set` parameter.
+This rule disallows if `readable` / `writable` store's setter function doesn't use `set` parameter.<br>
+This rule doesn't check `derived` store.
+Therefore if you set a updated value asynchronously, please don't forget to use `set` function.

 <ESLintCodeBlock>